Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 Description

-The town of Bückeburg (20,500 inhabitants) owes its origins to a moated castle built around 1300 (now the Palace of Bückeburg).
-The town took on the name of the "Old Bückeburg" which was near Obernkirchen (8 KM to the east of Bückeburg) when it fell into decay in the twelfth century.
+The town of Bückeburg owes its origins to a moated Castle built around 1300 (Schloss Bückeburg; now the Palace of Bückeburg).
+The town took on the name of the "Old Bückeburg" which was near Obernkirchen (8 KM to the east of Bückeburg) when it fell into decay in the 12th century.
 As early as 1365, the privileges of a trading town were bestowed on the town by the Lords of Schaumburg.
 This elevated Bückeburg to the ranks of an independent community.
 After this promising start, followed a stagnation period of more than two hundred years during which Bückeburg did not succeed in developing beyond its rural limitations.

 This situation only changed when Prince Ernst of Holstein-Schaumburg (1601-1622), one of the most significant rulers of his time, not only chose the Palace of Bückeburg as his seat of residence, but also declared the town as the seat of government, bestowing the rights of a town on Bückeburg.
 At the same time, he also saw to it that his seat of residence took on the character of a capital city.
 It is thanks to the many famous artists and craftsmen who came at his behest, that culture in Schaumburg first began to flourish.
 From all the buildings which were erected at that time, the Town Church must first and foremost be mentioned, since it is one of the most superb examples of Weser Renaissance and even today still dominates the townscape.